 A fit-for-purpose integrated health, care, and wellness system is our goal.
 Our aim is to establish an ecosystem to drive leading-edge research and practice in prevention and early intervention.
-We will also work with industry to develop capacities and facilities to inform Research & Development and medical education applications.
+We will also work with In a post-pandemic world, the proposed North industry to develop capacities and facilities to inform Wales Medical School will fulfil a more important Research & Development and medical education role than ever could have been imagined by training applications. the workforce of the future.

-In September 2021, Welsh Government approved a doubling of student intake into the current C21NW Medicine programme and confirmed their pledge to establish a new independent North Wales Medical School to increase the number of local medical graduates, widen access to a medical career and improve care for Welsh speakers.
-The programme aims to grow from the current intake of 25 students to 160 by 2027, providing a major boost to regional medical staffing needs.
+In September 2021, Welsh Government approved a The region requires urgent action to address a number doubling of student intake into the current C21NW of interrelated problems, including a shortage of Medicine programme and confirmed their pledge to doctors - especially bilingual doctors.
+On top of this, establish a new independent North Wales Medical innovation, the adoption of new technologies, digital School to increase the number of local medical solutions and service development needs to happen graduates, widen access to a medical career and at a greater pace and scale, building on the lessons improve care for Welsh speakers.
+The programme learned from the coronavirus. aims to grow from the current intake of 25 students to 160 by 2027, providing a major boost to regional medical staffing needs.

-The new North Wales Medical School will help address the challenge of unfilled consultant vacancies, reducing dependency on locum staffing, affording every student significant interprofessional experience working in communities and with GPs.
+Working in partnership with Betsi Cadwaladr University Health Board and with support from Welsh Government and Cardiff University - our partner in delivering our The new North Wales Medical School will help address current undergraduate medical programme - these the challenge of unfilled consultant vacancies, collaborative plans for the new Medical School signal reducing dependency on locum staffing, affording an 'all-Wales' approach towards delivering a full every student significant interprofessional experience programme of medical education in North Wales while working in communities and with GPs. supporting the Welsh Government in delivering on its Programme for Government.